rzhangpku/VAA/README.md

 # Enhancing Neural Models with Vulnerability via Adversarial Attack

 ## Description
 This repository includes the source code of the paper "Enhancing Neural Models with Vulnerability via Adversarial Attack".
-Please cite our paper when you use this program! 😍
+Please cite our paper when you use this program! 😍 This paper has been accepted to the conference "International Conference on Computational Linguistics (COLING20)".

 ## Model overview
 ![](https://i.loli.net/2019/11/21/gVDjRvxpUkZGIbq.png)